j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 - [kentUtils](https://github.com/ENCODE-DCC/kentUtils)
   - Also on CHPC cluster.
 - [R](https://www.r-project.org/)
+  - Version 3.3.3 is probably what you'll want - I've had issues with some of the below packages with R 3.4+
   - Also need the DiffBind, BiocParallel and ChIPQC packages installed.
 I had trouble installing these on the CHPC cluster.
 ```
 ## try http:// if https:// URLs are not supported